TallDave67/aws_create_s3_bucket_lifecycle/README.md

-# Create S3 Bucket with Lifecyle Rules
+# Create S3 Bucket with Lifecycle Rules

 Scripts to create an S3 bucket in AWS and apply Lifecycle rules.